-6. Delegation
+6 Delegation

-6.1 Any role, function or task given to a Pro-Vice Chancellor, Academic Registrar, Head of Registry Services, Assistant Director of Commercial Services & Facilities and/or the Student Misconduct Officer under these Regulations may be delegated to any person they deem appropriate.
+Any role, function or task given to a Pro-Vice Chancellor, University Secretary, Registrar and Chief Compliance Officer, Director of Student Administration, Associate Director of Registry Services, Director of Commercial Services and/or the Conduct and Complaint Manager under these Regulations may be delegated to any person they deem appropriate.

-7. Safeguarding Students, Support and Advice
+7 Safeguarding Students, Support and Advice

-- 7.1 If at any stage of proceedings under these Regulations it appears that any student is at risk of imminent harm, this must be reported to the Student Misconduct Officer immediately via studentmisconduct@hull.ac.uk.
-Upon receipt of this information, the Student Misconduct Officer shall liaise with the Mental Health & Wellbeing Team to adhere to the Safeguarding Policy, reporting any concerns in accordance with that Policy if appropriate. - 7.2 At all stages of any proceedings under these Regulations consideration must be given to whether any student is at risk of harm or might otherwise benefit from additional pastoral support.
+7.1 If at any stage of proceedings under these Regulations it appears that any student is at risk of imminent harm, this must be reported to the Conduct and Complaints Office immediately via conductandcomplaints@hull.ac.uk.
+Upon receipt of this information, the Conduct and Complaints Office shall liaise with the Wellbeing Team to adhere to the Safeguarding Policy, reporting any concerns in accordance with that Policy if appropriate.

+- 7.2 At all stages of any proceedings under these Regulations consideration must be given to whether any student is at risk of harm or might otherwise benefit from additional pastoral support.
 Where it is believed that a student may be at risk of harm or might otherwise benefit from pastoral support the student must be encouraged and supported to contact the University Support Services as deemed appropriate. - 7.3 Correspondence with all students under these Regulations should include reference to the availability of independent advice from the HUSU Advice Centre and support from the University Support Services.

-8. Immediate Precautionary Action by Security Staff
+8 Immediate Precautionary Action by Security Staff